Teeth grinding (bruxism)

 Why is teeth grinding harmful?

-Not only can severe grinding damage teeth and result in tooth loss, it can also affect your jaw and jaw joints, result in hearing loss, cause or worsen jaw joint (temporo-mandibular joint) disease, and even change the appearance of your face.
+Not only can severe grinding damage teeth and result in tooth loss, it can also affect your jaw and jaw joints, result in earache, cause or worsen jaw joint (temporo-mandibular joint) disease, and even change the appearance of your face.